|Last Quarterly Update:||7/6/2015|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-The global footwear industry is expected to grow between 4 and 5 percent to nearly $200 billion in 2015, driven by growth in the global economy and consumer demand for leading brands.
+The global footwear industry is expected to grow between 4% and 5% to nearly $200 billion in 2015, driven by growth in the global economy and consumer demand for leading brands.

 The US shoe store industry includes about 26,000 stores with combined annual revenue of about $31 billion.